BernhardAngerer/gpx-stats-helper/README.md

 # GPX stats helper library

-This Java library provides static helper methods to read from GPX 1.1 files using the official XSD schema from [TopoGrafix](https://www.topografix.com/gpx.asp).
-The following parameters can then be calculated:
+This Java library provides static helper functions to read and write GPX 1.1 files (using the official XSD schema from [TopoGrafix](https://www.topografix.com/gpx.asp)).

+The following parameters can be calculated:
 + Number of waypoints
 + Total/ascent/descent distance [km]
 + Ascent/descent elevation [m]